axtend/axtend/scripts/README.md

 (so your first relay node will have RPC at 33043)

 ```
-Parachain Nodes: 34[0-9]XX (supports 9 parachain nodes)
+Allychain Nodes: 34[0-9]XX (supports 9 allychain nodes)
 P2P: 34[0-9]52
 RPC: 34[0-9]53
 WS: 34[0-9]54
 ```

-(so your first parachain node will have RPC at 34053)
+(so your first allychain node will have RPC at 34053)

 ### Setting your USER_PORT